 Tell me the difference – Precision vs Jazz bass

 The difference between the Precision vs Jazz bass is simple to explain aesthetically.
 Both basses are made almost the same but have very specific advantages to them.
 This is where the distinction lies and we go into the details further down the post.
-The answer though, may surprise you.
+The main differences are as follows.

 - The bodies have different shapes (called “P shape” and “J shape”)

-- They have different pickup systems (Split coil and Single coil)
+- They have different pickup systems (Split coil humbucker and Single coils)

-- Their neck widths are different (Jazz basses have a smaller width)
+- Their neck widths are different sizes (Jazz basses have a smaller width)